 “You can be the best coder in the world, but if you can’t get on (a) call or be in a meeting with a customer and work through an issue and not lose your temper or sound condescending, then you’re not going to do well on a team,” she said.

-Why is Communication Important in IT?
+What is the Role of Communication in IT?

-Communication and other soft skills like problem solving, ethics and analytical thinking have become increasingly important in IT as the role of technology professionals has evolved.
+Communication and other soft skills like problem-solving, ethics and analytical thinking have become increasingly important in IT as the role of technology professionals has evolved.

 “Moving away from the keyboard means that the IT professional starts having people work for them,” said Hawkins.
 “It also means working in teams, which is very collaborative.
 As the IT professional grows, that team collaboration evolves into leadership roles, which guides the teams to where they need to be.”